ParthGohil21/House-Price-Prediction-kaggle-competition-/README.md

 Scikit-Learn: Instead of building machine learning models from scratch, Scikit-Learn makes it easy to use classical models in a few lines of code.
 This tool is adapted by almost the whole of the ML community and industries, from the startups to the big techs.

-## Machine Learning Projects

-1. House Price Prediction Advance Regression
+#  Project Steps
 1. Loading training data
 2. EDA
 3. Train- Test Split
 4. Pipeline and Column Transformer
 5. Model building and Validation using Pipelines
 6. Plotting predicted SalePrice of all models models
 7. Loading test data
 8. EDA on test data
 9. Final model building
 10. Submission for competition